 LED Lighting for Healthcare Facilities

-Lighting for hospitals and healthcare facilities must incorporate the diverse lighting needs of the facilities, including task lighting for surgeries and patient treatment, ambient lighting conducive for patient recovery, and other interior and exterior lighting typical of large facilities such as that for parking, walkways, canopies, kitchens, laundry and many other areas.
+Lighting for hospitals and healthcare facilities must incorporate the diverse lighting needs of the facilities, including crisp white for examinations, procedures and patient treatment, ambient lighting conducive for patient recovery, and other interior and exterior lighting typical of large facilities such as that for parking, walkways, canopies, kitchens, laundry and many other areas.

 Our Walalight Healthcare LED lighting options are specifically designed to address the needs of: